Indianapolis shooting: Police trying to identify motive after gunman kills 8 at FedEx facility

+Police interviewed scores of witnesses Friday in search of a motive for the latest mass shooting to rock the U.S., as family members of the eight victims spent agonizing hours waiting for word on their loved ones.

+Police Chief Randal Taylor also noted that a "significant" number of employees at the facility are members of the Sikh community.
+Taylor spoke from a hotel where family members are awaiting word on their loved ones.
+He says he will stay with the families until they get more information.

-Deputy Chief Craig McCartt of the Indianapolis police said the gunman started randomly shooting at people in the parking lot and then went into the building, where he shot himself shortly before police entered.
+Deputy Chief Craig McCartt of the Indianapolis police said the gunman started randomly shooting at people in the parking lot and then went into the building and continued firing.
+He said the gunman apparently died by suicide shortly before police entered the building.

-McCartt said the shooting took just a couple of minutes.
-Five people were hospitalized, according to police.
-Another two people were treated and released at the scene.
+"There was no confrontation with anyone that was there," he said.
+"There was no disturbance, there was no argument.
+He just appeared to randomly start shooting."

+McCartt said four people were killed outside the building and another four inside.
+Several people were also wounded, including five taken to the hospital.

 It was the latest in a recent string of mass shootings across the U.S. Last month, eight people were fatally shot at massage businesses across the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.